Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

    Spot lamp scattering in a constant volume.

-When light enters a volume from an external source, it doesn't just pass straight through.
+When light enters a volume from an external source, it does not just pass straight through.
 Light gets scattered off tiny particles in the volume, and some proportion of that light reaches the camera.
 This property makes it possible to see light beams as they travel though a volume and are scattered towards the eye.